 From birth to 5 years, a Children's Centre is a place where parents, carers or families can attend and use play facilities, join in groups and receive support.

 They work in close partnership with other agencies to offer a range of services that reflect the local communities.

 Free childcare, up to 15 hours per week, is available for some 2 year olds and all 3 and 4 year olds.
 An additional 15 hours a week, 30 in total, is available for working families with 3 and 4 year olds.
-More information on each free childcare criteria can be found within the links below
+More information on each eligibility criteria can be found within the links below

 Children can take up a free, part-time place in a nursery class from the September after their third birthday.
-All Hounslow infant and primary schools have nursery classes.

 Children can start attending school for a full day (also known as reception class) from the September after their fourth birthday

 The admissions process in an online only application and opens in November each year.
 You have until mid-January to submit your application and help in completing the online application is available through weekly drop in sessions during this period

 For more information and to download the latest brochure and access the online application form, see Primary admissions